 The Trial of Anwar Raslan

-The first of two part special report, behind the scenes at the landmark trial of a notorious Syrian colonel.
+The second of a two-part special report that goes behind the scenes at the landmark trial of a notorious Syrian colonel.

 Warning: This episode contains images that viewers may find distressing.

-During the Syrian civil war, many tens of thousands of people have been detained, tortured, raped and murdered by the regime of President Bashar al-Assad.
+During Syria’s civil war, tens of thousands of people were detained, tortured, raped and murdered by the regime of President Bashar al-Assad.

-Since April 2020, one of his intelligence officials, Anwar Raslan, has been on trial in Koblenz, Germany – accused of participating in those crimes.
+In April 2020, one of his intelligence officials, Anwar Raslan, went on trial in Koblenz, Germany – accused of participating in those crimes.

-With the court nearing a verdict, reporter Nina Donaghy went behind the scenes for People & Power to meet the victims and prosecutors determined to get justice
+With the court preparing its verdict (on January 13, 2022, Raslan was found guilty and sentenced to life in prison) reporter Nina Donaghy went behind the scenes for People & Power to meet the victims and prosecutors determined to get justice.
+How, she wanted to know, had they gathered the remarkable evidence that would lead to his conviction?